-Welcome back to yet another installment in my special November series on how to make a delicious Thanksgiving Dinner even if you’ve never made one before.
-Today’s bonus post will show you how to make soup, or specifically, a lovely tomato basil soup, for your first course.
+Welcome back to yet another installment in my special series on how to make a delicious Big Holiday Dinner even if you’ve never made one before.
+Today’s post will show you how to make soup, or specifically, a lovely tomato basil soup, for your first course.
 Earlier posts include getting organized, plus a checklist, tools and decorations, the gravy tutorial, and how to roast the turkey.

-Your first question is probably on this day, when there’s already a ton of food to eat, why make soup?
+Why, when there’s already a ton of food to eat, make soup for a big holiday meal?
 Well, okay, part of it is that my family always did for our special dinners.
-Also, it does help with timing your dinner.
-You can serve it as fast or as slowly as your bird is cooking and finishing or simply skip it if everything’s cooking too fast.
-Ideally, your bird is getting its final blast of heat while you’re serving the soup.
+Also, it helps with timing your dinner.
+You can serve it as fast or as slowly as your bird or roast is cooking and finishing.
+Or simply skip it if everything’s cooking too fast.
+Ideally, the meat is getting its final blast of heat while you’re serving the soup.
 But we know how often that happens.

 You’ll need some cooking oil, an onion, a few cloves of garlic, a 28-ounce can of tomatoes (diced is good, but whole are fine, too), water, salt and pepper, and some basil, either fresh or dried.
 I also like to add a generous splash of vodka – it really punches up the tomato flavor.

-Cut your onion in half, lengthwise, pull back the papery peeling, then slice each half, discarding the stem and root ends.
-The slices get tossed in your pot with just enough cooking oil to cover the bottom of the pan (I usually use corn or canola oil).
+Cut your onion in half, lengthwise, pull back the papery peeling.
+Then slice each half, discarding the stem and root ends.
+The slices get tossed in your pot with just enough cooking oil (corn or canola) to cover the bottom of the pan.

 Give your soup a quick taste.
-It will mostly taste like tomatoes, but if you think it could use some more salt, go ahead and add a little extra.
+It will mostly taste like tomatoes.
+But if you think it could use some more salt, go ahead and add a little extra.
 Cover the pot and bring the soup to a boil by turning the heat all the way up.
-You can wander away for a couple minutes, but be careful, because once the soup is boiling, you want to turn the heat down to simmer.
+You can wander away for a couple minutes.
+Just be careful, because once the soup is boiling, you want to turn the heat down to simmer.
 Let it go for 20 minutes or so.

 You can also do this in your traditional blender or food processor, which makes one heck of a mess.
 It’s why I love my immersion blender.
 Anyway, you want it relatively smooth.
 It won’t be perfectly smooth.
 It doesn’t need to be.